thapasijan171/pizzaCollector/README.md

 To install and run the project locally, follow these steps:

 - Clone the repository: `git clone https://github.com/thapasijan171/pizzaCollector.git`
-- Navigate to the project directory: `cd clicker-game`
+- Navigate to the project directory: `cd PizaaClicker`
 - Install the dependencies: `npm install`
 - Start the development server: `npm run dev`